klauer/epics-sumo-mirror/doc/reference-sumo.rst

 github
-  Create a sample dependency database file with some entries for EPICS base, ASYN and the sequencer.
+  Create a sample dependency database file with some entries for EPICS base, ASYN, STREAMDEVICE, AREADETECTOR, SEQUENCER and more.
 In this sample all module repositories are fetched from the internet, mostly github.

 If there is a file "sumo.config" in the current working directory it is copied to "sumo.config.bak".
 A new file "sumo.config" is then created in the current